yosh778/YsVIII-tools/README.md

 Unpacking & Packing tools for Ys VIII assets

-## How to translate Ys VIII (JP) with it ?
+## How to translate Ys VIII (JP / CH) with it ?

-- First you need the japanese game with the 1.02 update (PCSG00881) & the dumped english assets including the 1.01 update (tested on the EUR version, PCSB01128)
+- First you need the Japanese (PCSG00881) or Chinese (PCSH00297) game with the 1.02 update & the dumped english assets including the 1.01 update (tested on the EUR version, PCSB01128).
+Seems the chinese game as base works better though !
 - Replace rootast.xai & patch101.xai with english ones first
 - Now, we need to fix the japanese patch102.xai with english.
 To do that, use the XAST Unpacker to extract english rootast.xai & patch101.xai & japanese patch102.xai